VU Bridge Program

 Bridge and Realignment funds are awarded three times a year in the months of February, June and October.
 Submission deadlines are January 15, May 15, and September 15.
-Proposals are submitted directly to the Associate Dean for Research (chuck.sandersATvanderbiltDOTedu) as a single pdf file.
+Proposals are submitted directly to the Associate Dean for Research (email@example.com) as a single PDF file.

 I. Resources for Federal Grant Bridge Funding for Competitive Renewal Applications